If you have any other questions please contact: firstname.lastname@example.org

 Seattle University's Public Safety Office is open 24-hours a day and provides multiple services to ensure the safety of students.
 There are emergency poles located throughout campus and with a touch of a button Public Safety is alerted.
 They are able to respond in under two minutes.
 They also offer Safety Escort Services no matter the time, day or night.
-An evening shuttle known as the "Nighthawk," is also available.
 For more information go to www.seattleu.edu/safety.

 Parking is limited at an urban campus, so first year residential students are required to leave their cars at home.
 King County Metro provides excellent transit services all around the area.
 Students find it much easier to take Metro or just walk to places rather than worrying about their cars.
-The Campus Assistance Center (located on the 1st floor of the Student Center) offers a bus-pass service as well.
-Students leave their Campus Card (student ID card) or their license and are given a bus-pass for free use in a 24-hour period.
 If you are a commuter student and need to bring your car to campus and would like information about parking permits please link to the Transportation website.

 Our Student Events and Activities Council (SEAC), the Residence Hall Association (RHA), and student clubs sponsor a wide variety of activities.
 In addition, being in the heart of Seattle provides easy access to plays, concerts, sports, shopping in downtown, and multiple museums which offer student discounts.
+Student events and activities can be found on ConnectSU.
 Plus, there is always homework!

 The Registrar’s Office keeps a full list of all important dates from school breaks, to exam schedules, to tuition payment due dates.
 Check out the Academic Calendar here.

 The Student Financial Services Office is responsible for financial aid and billing.
 Please see their website here.